 HAMPTON, Va.
-(AP) - Suspended NFL star Michael Vick's federal dogfighting sentence has ended, freeing him to lobby for a return to the field.
+(AP) - Suspended NFL star Michael Vick's federal dogfighting sentence is ending.

-Freedom will allow Vick to step up his efforts to resume his pro football career.
+Freedom also allows Vick to step up his efforts to resume his pro football career.
 NFL commissioner Roger Goodell has said he will review Vick's status after the former Atlanta Falcons quarterback completes his sentence.

 If Vick is able to return to the NFL, it won't be with Atlanta.
 The Falcons released Vick in June.